skiadas/DataWranglingCourse/notes/databases_intro.md

 ### NoSQL

 NoSQL, standing for "Not only SQL", is a term used to refer to a number of recent database models that do not rely on the rigid relational table structure, but store information in other more flexible formats.
-A number of popular systems exist and we will be looking at them all in the near future.
+A number of popular systems exist and we will be looking at some of them in future sessions.